-Management Fee 0.75%
+Management Fee 0.09%

 Distribution and Service (12b-1) Fee 0.00%

 Other Expenses 0.00%

-Total Annual Fund Operating Expenses 0.75%
+Total Annual Fund Operating Expenses 0.09%

 This Example is intended to help you compare the cost of owning Shares of the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your Shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates any applicable fee waiver and/or expense limitation arrangements for only the first year).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 The Fund may pay transaction costs when it buys and sells securities or instruments (i.e., "turns over" its portfolio).
 A high rate of portfolio turnover may result in increased transaction costs, including brokerage commissions, which must be borne by the Fund and its shareholders, and is also likely to result in higher short-term capital gains for taxable shareholders.
 These costs are not reflected in total annual fund operating expenses or in the expense example above, but are reflected in the Fund's performance.
-The Fund's portfolio turnover rate for the fiscal year ended August 31, 2024 was 45% of the average value of its portfolio.
+The Fund's portfolio turnover rate for the fiscal year ended August 31, 2024 was 39% of the average value of its portfolio.